jplehmann/nutritious/README.md

 Nutritious
 ==========
 Nutritious is a Django-based web application for browsing and tagging textual content.
 It generalizes beyond "delicious"-style tagging of webpages to within-document bookmark-like tags on arbitrary collections of text (e.g., a quotations library).
 It also provides navigation within these resources as well as regex-based search.

 A live demo can be seen at [nutritious.herokuapps.com][1].

 Features
 --------
 * Browsing of textual resources.
-* Search by keyword/regex, textbite reference, or tag name (#tag).
+* Search by keyword/regex, book reference, or tag name (#tag).
 * Highlighted context expansion.
 * RESTful access to textual resources and tag data
 * Create/delete/rename of tags and their references.
 * Import and export of tag data from/to TSV.
 * User accounts (though currently admin creates new users).
 * Unauthenticated read-only access to "guest" account.
-* Hotkeys for search (Ctrl-S) and copying (Ctrl-C) and tagging (Ctrl-T) of selected lines.
+* Hotkeys for search (Ctrl-S) and copying (Ctrl-C) and tagging (Ctrl-T) of selected lines of text.
 * Integration tests with Angular Scenario Test Runner.

 Details
 -------
 Nutritious enables the browsing and tagging of [Textbites][2] resources.
 Textbites provides a Python API for a textual resource.

-* Tag data are persisted in a Postgres DB.
-* Textbites are currently limited to static resources.
+This layer of abstraction was used in order to require that Nutritious be general enough to handle many kinds of textual resources.
+Presently all Textbite implementations are static (immutable), but this could be extended in the future.
+Tag data (tags and their references into resources) are persisted in a Postgres database.

 [1]: http://nutritious.herokuapps.com
 [2]: http://github.com/jplehmann/textbites